drugan/commerce_quick_purchase/README.md

 - Redirection on the selected product variation page

-When *the variation page* is chosen then there is an additional option to not add variation to cart.
-Use it if you want a user to decide on the action or just for searching required variations.
-In the case of the *cart page* it will be scrolled down to the cart where the current variation was added.
-Pretty useful on the site which has multiple stores.
+When *the variation page* is chosen then there is an additional option to not add variation to a cart.
+Use it if you want a customer to decide on the action or just for searching required variations.
+When arrived on the *cart page* it will be scrolled down to the actual cart into which the current variation was added.
+Quite useful on a site with multiple stores.

 ![Do not add to cart](images/do-not-add-to-cart.png "Do not add to cart")

 ### Autocompletion

-There might be cases when you don't need autocompletion feature and instead want to force users enter a before known for them variation title and/or SKU value in the textfield.
+There might be cases when you don't need autocompletion feature and instead want a customer to enter a before known for them variation title and / or SKU value in the textfield.

 ### Autocomplete threshold

-The maximum is 100 suggestions.
-Can be used to reduce a lag between typing and actual appearing of suggestions below the field.
+The maximum is one hundred suggestions.
+Can be used to reduce a lag between typing a text and actual appearing of suggestions below the field.
 Note that suggestions are divided equally between variation title and SKU.
 So, ideally when typing the letter **a** your user will get 50 suggestions of variations having **a** in the title and 50 suggestions having **a** in the SKU.